sethvm/uwater-doo/README.md

 # uwater-doo
-A simple to-do list manager built using React
+A simple to-do list manager built using React.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).